Gas Detector Performance Requirements Setting & Control Voting Logic

-As of version 2.44 users may set varying Control Voting Logic settings for gas detectors.
+As of version 2.44 users may set varying Control Voting Logic settings for risk grades.
 This will affect both point and open path gas detector 2ooN coverage calculations based on the high and low alarm distances entered in the Risk Grade properties panel.
 Contours and isovolumes can be added to display coverage values based on these alarm settings.

 Figure 01 - Updated Risk Grade properties panel with Low and High alarm gas cloud sizes